Our History

 The 1800's

-The story of Dry Fork Creek Farms begins in 1861 when Wilhelm Weinhold embarked on a journey from Saxony, Germany to immigrate to the United States.
+The story of Dry Fork Creek Farms begins in 1861 when young Wilhelm embarked on a journey from Saxony, Germany to immigrate to the United States.
 Wilhelm arrived in New Orleans and continued up the Mississippi River to what is now Perry County, Missouri.
 Wilhelm joined others from Saxony to settle the "East End" of Perry County along the Mississippi River.
-This established generations of Weinhold farmers which continues through the present day.
+This established generations of farmers which continues through the present day.

 Mid-20th Century